Flawless Skin: The Best Routine for Dry Skin Care

 Step 1: Gentle Cleansing

-**How to Do It**: Opt for a creamy, hydrating cleanser with ingredients like ceramides or glycerin.
-Cleanse once at night to remove dirt and twice daily if you wear makeup or sunscreen.
+How to do it: Opt for a creamy, hydrating cleanser with ingredients like ceramides, glycerin, or hyaluronic acid.
+Cleanse once at night to remove dirt, and twice daily if you wear makeup or sunscreen.
 Avoid hot water—lukewarm is gentler—and pat dry with a soft towel instead of rubbing.

 Dead skin cells can pile up on dry skin, making it look flaky and rough.
 Over-exfoliating, though, damages the barrier further, so balance is key.

-**How to Do It**: Use a mild chemical exfoliant, like lactic acid, once a week.
-It’s gentler than scrubs and dissolves dead cells while adding a touch of hydration.
+How to do it: Use a mild chemical exfoliant such as lactic acid or PHA (polyhydroxy acids) once a week.
+These are gentler than scrubs and dissolve dead cells while adding a touch of hydration.
 Follow with a rich moisturizer to soothe immediately after.

 Step 3: Hydration Is Key

-Toners often get skipped, but for dry skin, they’re a game-changer.
-Alcohol-based ones dry you out, while hydrating versions prep your skin for the next steps.
+Toners often get skipped, but for dry skin they’re a game-changer.
+Alcohol-based toners dry you out, while hydrating versions prep your skin for the next steps.

-**How to Do It**: Choose a toner with hyaluronic acid, rose water, or aloe vera.
+How to do it: Choose a toner or essence with hyaluronic acid, rose water, or aloe vera.
 Apply it with a cotton pad or your hands, gently pressing it into your skin to boost moisture before layering on other products.

 Step 4: Apply a Moisturizing Serum